Tap-Payments/gosell-js-client/README.md

 Google Pay offers two authentication modes:

 - `PAN_ONLY`
   - the card is stored on file with your customer's Google account.
-Thus, the payment credentials are not bound to an Android device (for example, desktop or non-Android mobile web).
+Thus, the payment credentials are not linked to an Android device.
   - Google handles the authentication and provides a payload that meets the SCA requirements.
-- `CRYPTOGRAM_3DS`
-  - Google Pay offers SCA compliance by binding payment credentials to an Android device and allowing issuers to delegate the authentication to Google for all subsequent payments on that device.
+- `CRYPTOGRAM_3DS`- Google Pay offers SCA compliance by binding payment credentials to an Android device and allowing issuers to delegate the authentication to Google for all subsequent payments on that device.
-  - For in-scope transactions, the payment should use a 3D Secure exemption or be processed as 3D Secure.

 #### Request a 3D Secure payment using Google Pay